 Best Affordable Set: Fit Simplify Resistance Loop Exercise Bands

 On the other hand, you may just want to try out a set of exercise bands before investing in a larger set.
 If that’s the case, or you simply want a small set of equipment to complement your existing exercise routine, look at the Fit Simplify Resistance Loop Exercise Bands.
 Loop bands like these do not have handles or grips; instead, they’re made of 100% natural latex and form a complete 12-in-by-2-in loop.
-The simple design makes them an excellent tool during exercises like yoga or pilates when you want to elevate your workout.
+The simple design makes them an excellent tool during exercises like pilates when you want to elevate your workout.
 They’re also often used in physical therapy, especially by those suffering from leg, knee, and back injuries.

 Best for Strength Training: Fitness Insanity Resistance Band Set

 If you’re investing in resistance bands because you want to build muscle, there are a few things to look for: stackable bands, versatile attachments, and comfortable grips.
 The Fitness Insanity set comes with five stackable exercise bands, a waterproof carry bag, leg and ankle straps, and an exercise guide e-book.
 It also includes a door anchor attachment which you can use to secure your band, letting you perform more complex and high-intensity resistance exercises.
 What we like about the Fitness Insanity test is that the bands are both long-lasting and stackable, letting you combine weight up to an equivalent of 150 pounds.
-Think of them as dumbells and kettlebells all rolled up into one
+Think of them as dumbbells and kettlebells all rolled up into one

 Best for Pull-Ups: Serious Steel Assisted Pull-Up Band